 Fairly Traded Coffee is the standard in our dining operations.
-Holy Grounds locations and The Exchange serve Peet's coffee and teas which are all fairly traded.
-In our other retail and resident dining operation,s Pura Vida or Equal Exchange coffee is served.
+Holy Grounds locations serve Peet's coffee which is fairly traded.
+In our other retail and resident dining operations Pura Vida or Equal Exchange coffee is served.
 Both roasters are members of the Catholic Relief Services Fair Trade program.
 Dining Services purchases and serves Fair Trade coffee, teas, chocolate, sugar and bananas.
 You can find at least two Fair Trade products in all of our dining locations on campus.

 - Fair Price - Democratically organized farmer groups receive a guaranteed minimum floor price and an additional premium for certified organic products.
 Farmer organizations are also eligible for pre-harvest credit.

 - Fair Labor Conditions - Workers on Fair Trade farms enjoy freedom of association, safe working conditions, and living wages.
 Forced child labor is strictly prohibited.